TTDennis/voldemort-client/README.md

   * `reconnectInterval:integer` Default `500`.
 Round robin batch size.
 The
     client will change node after this many requests to distribute load across the cluster.
-  * `randomize:bool` Default `true`.
-Set to `false` to disable randomizing node selection in cluster.
-This will use the nodes in-order starting from the bootstrap node.
   * `routing:string` Either "client" or "server".

 ### voldemort#get(key, [options,] done)